udzura/slides/rubykaigi2025/index.md

 ----

-# Wanting to Implement Numeric Operations Declaratively
+# Implement Numeric Operations Declaratively

-- Numeric operations are handled through file generation
+- Numeric ops (a.k.a ALU) are handled through file generation
 - Since there are 4 types, there're common ones
   - i32, i64, f32, f64
 - Created a generator with Rake task